arungudelli/python.shiksha/content/en/tips/delete-file-folder-python.md

 ## Method 5: Using `pathlib` module

-`Path` object from the Python 3.4+ `pathlib` module have two methods which are used to delete a file or folder.
+`Path` object from the Python 3.4+ `pathlib` module, contains two methods which can be used to delete a file or folder in Python.

 1. `pathlib.Path.unlink()`
 2. `pathlib.Path.rmdir()` :